-The Casting of Carillon Bells. -- (Cuivre et Laiton, 1935, 8, 231-233).- An illustrated description of special casting methods and the steps which are taken to obtain a correct range of tones.
+The Casting of Carillon Bells. - (Cuivre et Laiton, 1935, 8, 231-233).- An illustrated description of special casting methods and the steps which are taken to obtain a correct range of tones.
 The use of a new alloy containing copper 77, tin 21, chrome-nickel 1% is mentioned.
 The introduction of the chrome-nickel is said to give a higher and purer tone.-W. A. C. N.

 Porosity in Leaded-Bronze Bushings.
 A. W. Lorenz (Trans.
 Amer.
 Found.
 Assoc., 1934, 42, 311-322; also (summaries) Met.
 Ind.
-(Lond.), 1935, 46, 621-623; and Found.
+(Lond.), 1935, 46, 621- 623; and Found.
 Trade J., 1935, 52, 377-378).-The chief types of porosity met with in leaded-bronze bushings are blowholes and shrinkage voids, the former being generally due to too low a casting temperature or to the entrapment of gas caused by the metal flow in the mould.
 An investigation of the cause of porosity in a large bushing indicated that incorrect gating was the cause of the trouble, and that most mould washes also produce porosity in heavy castings.
-Tests on an alloy of copper 80, tin 7, and lead 13% showed that addition of 1 oz. of phosphor-copper or 1 lb. of zine per 100 lb. of melt it is concluded that over-reduction is the cause of most shrinkage troubles.
+Tests on an alloy of copper 80, tin 7, and lead 13% showed that addition of 1 oz. of phosphor-copper or 1 lb. of inc per 100 lb. of melt was sufficient to produce undesirable shrinkage in heavy sections, from which it is concluded that over-reduction is the cause of most shrinkage troubles.